 Basic Setup in Laravel for Stripe Integration

-Before starting accepting online payments using Stripe, you need to perform a basic setup.
-We will require stripe keys during API integration so add these keys in .env
+We will require stripe keys during API integration so add these keys to the .env

 file.